KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_ktx/README.md

 ## Color Texture Sources

-Texture data provided by this extension is always encoded using linear transfer function.
-When this extension is used with material texture slots that expect sRGB-encoded values, only the fallback 8-bit texture (when present) uses sRGB encoding.
+Texture data provided by this extension is encoded depending on the target format and material teture slot usage.
+When this extension is used with material texture slots that expect sRGB-encoded values (RGB or RGBA format) and the texture format is 8 bits per pixel (VK_FORMAT_R8G8B8 or VK_FORMAT_R8G8B8A8) the texture uses sRGB encoding.
+When this extension is used with material texture slosts that expect sRGB-encoded values (RGB or RGBA format) and the texture format is > bits per pixel the texture is encoded using linear transfer function.
+The range limitation on the target texture remains unchanged.

 >Implementation Note: For the core glTF 2.0 specification, these texture slots include emissiveTexture and baseColorTexture; for material extensions, it's usually texture slots named *ColorTexture.